 Financing the EU long-term budget and NextGenerationEU

-The EU long-term budget will be financed through the resources of the EU.
+The EU long-term budget will continue to be financed through the well-known revenue sources of the EU budget:

 A clear roadmap towards new sources of revenue to help repay the borrowing

 The Commission will put forward proposals by June 2021 on sources of revenue linked to:

 By June 2024, the Commission will propose new sources of revenue, such as:

 |a financial contribution linked to the corporate sector|

 The European Commission will start committing the funds under the next Multiannual Financial Framework (the EU long-term budget) as of 1 January 2021, following the adoption of the relevant sector-specific rules as well as of the annual budget for 2021 by the European Parliament and the Council.

 For the Commission to start borrowing under NextGenerationEU, thus making the instrument operational, the ratification of the new Own Resources Decision by all Member States in line with their constitutional requirements is still needed.

 The Commission relies on the commitment of Member States to proceed as quickly as possible, in the interest of all EU citizens.